- - - -

 How many participants are expected?

 There is a limit of 1500 full marathon and 2500 half marathon participants.
-The half marathon usually sells out by end of February so register early!
+The half marathon usually sells out in January or February so register early!

 Is there a relay option?

 Is there a waiting list?

 Can I have someone else pick up my race packet for me?

 Yes.
 They must have a photocopy or image/picture of your driver's license or another photo ID; a picture on a cell phone is sufficient.

 No. We don't provide refunds for ANY REASON.
 Even if we cancel the race.
 Do NOT register if you are not willing to accept that risk.
 Of course, we don't want to cancel the race, but, as we all have learned, we can never predict the future conditions.

 Know that we send 100% of the net proceeds to charity, so you can still feel good about your spending even if you don't run.
 You can also change distances, transfer your race entry fee to a friend, or defer to next year...which offers you some of the greatest flexibilty in the running world.
 See below for how to do each of those.